ryan-schirado/Capturis-Capstone-2020/README.md

 Node.js version 12.14.0

- - Node Homepage (Use the recommended for most users option if it is version 10.15.0): https://nodejs.org/en/
+ - Node Homepage (Use the recommended for most users option if it is version 12.14.1): https://nodejs.org/en/
  - Past releases: https://nodejs.org/en/download/releases/

 Angular CLI version 8.3.2

  - After Node is installed, run the following command in a terminal `npm install -g @angular/cli@8.3.2`

 The postgresql needs a linux image.
-These resources were given to last year's team, but it is unknown how their server was set up.
+These resources were given to last year's team, but it is not fully known how their server was set up.

  - Minimal VM: https://bitnami.com/stack/postgresql/virtual-machine
  - Installing on Ubuntu: https://www.techrepublic.com/blog/diy-it-guy/diy-a-postgresql-database-server-setup-anyone-can-handle/